 It certainly feels like the reigns are in someone else’s hands, someone on a catwalk or on an editorial team who exerts a lot of control over how much money I spend on products and how some of my natural features are perceived by both myself and others.
 I personally feel that it’s wrong to go so far as to say Middle Eastern brows are being appropriated—“appropriation” is a complex idea, and using it incorrectly detracts from actual instances in which this is the case; plus, women from all around the world have thicker natural brows—but it is frustrating to have this particular trend seemingly take off only after earning the approval of the Western world.

-And the bigger question: If the style pendulum really swings that easily, what kinds of features are girls working to eradicate from their faces and bodies now that will become socially acceptable later on?
-Maybe it won’t matter, and women will be more comfortable ignoring what’s en vogue in the spirit of what’s natural.
+And the bigger question: If the style pendulum really swings that easily, what kinds of features are we working to eradicate from our faces and bodies now that will become socially acceptable later on?
+Maybe it won’t matter, and people will be more comfortable ignoring what’s en vogue in the spirit of what’s natural.
 But the other possibility is that the beauty and fashion industries will continue to hold those reigns, just as they always have.
 I’m furrowing my brows at the options either way.